What the Heart Wants

 I can't get myself to talk.
 My chest is heavy, my heart thudding against my constricting ribcage.
 Finally, Freda sighs again and says, "I don't understand why any of it matters to him.
 It was a long time ago.
 It’s over."

 It's clear to me she won't tell my father anything.
 I get the feeling that, though I've given her all of my father's contact information, she isn't gong to write to him at all.
 She's scared.
-Not of him, of what he might say or do, that he might, somehow, get out of prison and find her, but of herself, what she might write, or not.
-What she might reveal, or not.
+Not of him, of what he might say or do, that he might, somehow, get out of prison and find her, but of herself, what she might write

 I say, "Granny, I'm gonna tell him his dad died.
 He needs to know."

 "I think that's good," she says.
 "But, I can't write to him about that."